midaz/langchain-ce-app/README.md

 # LangChain Support Query Router

 A customer engineering application that automatically triages and responds to Github issues on public repositories (defaulted to LangChain).
 The application classifies issues, assigns severity, and provides relevant documentation-based responses.
-It also supports eval using LangSmith.
+It also supports comprehensive evaluation using LangSmith.

 ## Overview